jamieQ/RFTG/README.md

 A simple "./configure && make && make install" should suffice.
 You may need to install any development packages for libgtk.

 To compile in order to run a multiplayer server, use "./configure --enable-server && make && make install".
-In order to run a server, you will need to install mysql.
-The game runs on port 16309.
+Running the server program also requires that mysql be installed and a database be configured.
+You can import the mysqldump file 'rftg.sql' to set up the requisite tables.

 ### RUNNING